 The Prisoners Aid and Reintegration Society of Canterbury Inc. (aka PARS or Prisoners Aid) is an Incorporated Society that provides reintegration support service to prisoners and their whānau in an effort to reduce recidivism and break the cycle of crime and incarceration in families, thereby strengthening society and creating safer communities.

 Prisoners Aid is based in Christchurch and governed by a Board that meets monthly.
-The Department of Corrections is our primary funder, and the Christchurch City Council secondary.
+The Department of Corrections is our primary funder.

 PARS volunteers support clients to maintain contact with their whānau and life outside the prison wire.